RyotaUshio/obsidian-latex-theorem-equation-referencer/README.md

   - **Even if you don't code, your help is still needed for improving the documentation and README.** For exampe, the active update of this plugin has already made some of the images in the documentation outdated...
   - Of course, programmers' contribution is extremely welcomed.
 (I'm pretty new to TypeScript/JavaScript/HTML/CSS.
 For me, making this plugin was the only purpose to start learning them.
 So your help is needed for real.)

+## Roadmaps

+- Import from LaTeX: ArXiv papers, research/literature notes written in LaTeX, ...
+- Export to LaTeX: Write research notes in Obsidian, and then export them into LaTeX.
+- More user-friendly UI for local settings

 ## Styles gallery

 ### Plain